Berry Global

-With $13 billion in revenues in fiscal year 2018, the company is the 6th largest Indiana headquartered company in Fortune Magazine’s ranking.
-In April 2017, the company changed its name from Berry Plastics to Berry Global, Inc.
+With $14+ billion in revenues in fiscal year 2022, the company was one of the largest Indiana headquartered company in Fortune Magazine’s ranking.
+The company changed its name from Berry Plastics to Berry Global in 2017.

-The company has three core divisions: (1) Health, Hygiene, and Specialties; (2) Consumer Packaging; and (3) Engineered Materials.
-Berry claims to be the world's leader in manufactured aerosol caps, and also provides one of the most extensive lines of container products.
-Berry has more than 2,500 clients, including firms as Sherwin-Williams, Borden, McDonald's, Burger King, Gillette, Procter & Gamble, Nestle, Coca-Cola, Wal-Mart, Kmart, and Hershey Foods.
+The company had three core divisions: (1) Health, Hygiene, and Specialties; (2) Consumer Packaging; and (3) Engineered Materials.
+Berry claimed to be the world's leader in manufactured aerosol caps, and also provided one of the most extensive lines of container products.
+Berry had more than 2,500 clients, including firms as Sherwin-Williams, Borden, McDonald's, Burger King, Gillette, Procter & Gamble, Pepsi, Nestle, Coca-Cola, Wal-Mart, Kmart, and Hershey Foods.